pavelsaman/pavelsaman.github.io/_posts/2020-05-22-connecting-to-serial-console.md

 picocom [options] device
 ```

-So I can be excplicit and specify options (boud rate, flow control, parity, stop and data bits) and try it out:
+So I can be excplicit and specify options (boud rate, flow control, parity, stop, and data bits) and try it out:

 ```
  picocom -b 9600 -f n -y n -p 1 -d 8 /dev/ttyUSB0